juftin/camply/docs/README.docker.md

     + `YYYY-MM-DD`: Start of Search window.
 You will be arriving this day.
       [**_example_](#searching-for-a-campsite)
 * `--end-date`: `END_DATE`
     + `YYYY-MM-DD`: End of Search window.
-You will be checking out this day..
+You will be checking out this day.
       [**_example_](#searching-for-a-campsite)
 * `--weekends`
     + Only search for weekend bookings (Fri/Sat nights).